 For four consecutive years (2010-2014), Eureka College has been named to the President’s Higher Education Community Service Honor Roll for exemplary community service.
-The Corporation for National and Community Service and the U.S. Department of Education gives the recognition to institutions of higher education for their support of volunteering, service-learning and civic engagement.
+The Corporation for National and Community Service and the U.S. Department of Education gives recognition to institutions of higher education for their support of volunteering, service-learning, and civic engagement.

 Community Service Documentation Process

 The information collected through the College documentation process will be utilized for reporting, assessment/evaluation, and feedback purposes at the College.
 Your response provides us with important details to help us evaluate our efforts in striving for excellence in service.
 Thank you for helping us collect this valuable information.

 What qualifies as community service for the documentation process?

 Direct service which benefits a non-profit/community-based organization or those in need in the community (example: working directly with clients being served by an organization, such as mentoring/tutoring children or serving meals at a shelter).

 Indirect service benefiting the greater good of the community (example: packing care packages for soldiers or collecting canned food items for a shelter or food pantry).